CUTE-Project/cpu_bench_suit/README.md

 `. /script.sh report_onnx_with_cnn` Executes different cnn models on the onnxruntime and outputs layer-by-layer performance information for each cnn model.

 `. /script.sh report_cpu_infrence_latency` Execute resnet50 on onnxruntime and count top99%,top90% 1batch inference latency

+the script in oneDNN，We prepared two scripts for xeon 6338 and xeon 8475B (supported instruction set, data width, avoiding hyperthreading congestion).
+It is used to count the best execution of oneDNN when executing each convolutional layer of vgg19 and resnet50.

+`. /script.sh report_cpu_infrence_latency`

+`. /script.sh report_cpu_infrence_latency`